 Tips for making a cloth face covering at home

-Check out additional instructions for making a face covering at home in this video.
+Check out instructions for making a face covering at home in this video.

 Additional cloth face covering information

 - After wearing your face covering in public, be careful when removing it from your face.
 Avoid touching your eyes, nose and mouth, and be sure to wash your hands right away.